SeedPolicy: Horizon Scaling via Self-Evolving Diffusion Policy for Robot Manipulation: Experiments

 \subsubsection{Simulation Benchmark}

-To systematically evaluate our method, we conduct experiments on 50 manipulation tasks in the RoboTwin 2.0~\cite{15} simulator using the ALOHA-AgileX robot.
-Each policy is trained on 50 expert demonstrations for 600 epochs and tested through 100 rollouts per task.
-To ensure statistical robustness, we report the mean success rate across three independent trials under both Easy (\textit{demo\_clean}) and Hard (\textit{demo\_randomized}) configurations.
+We evaluate SeedPolicy on RoboTwin 2.0~\cite{15}, RMBench~\cite{48}, and MimicGen~\cite{50}.
+On RoboTwin 2.0, we evaluate 50 manipulation tasks with ALOHA-AgileX.
+Each policy is trained with 50 expert demonstrations for 600 epochs and tested with 100 rollouts per task.
+We report the mean success rate over three independent trials under both Easy (\textit{demo\_clean}; train/test clean) and Hard (\textit{demo\_randomized}; clean-trained, randomized-test) settings.
+For RMBench~\cite{48} and MimicGen~\cite{50}, we follow original settings and evaluation protocols~\cite{48, 49}.
+Detailed experimental analyses are provided in Appendix Sec.~4.